ouladsaidkhadidja/Discor-information-grapper/README.md

-# shell_integration_project
+# Discor-information-grapper

 ## Overview
-thies demonstration showcases how malicious QR codes can be used to compromise Discored accounts throught token theft.
+This demonstration showcases how malicious QR codes can be used to compromise Discored accounts throught token theft.
+. purpose:
-purpose: educate users and devlopers about:
+educate users and devlopers about:
-Social engineering risks
+- Social engineering risks
-Discord token security
+- Discord token security
-Webhook-based data exfiltration
+- Webhook-based data exfiltration
-QR code phishing awareness
+- QR code phishing awareness

 ## How it works:
 1. User scans a QR code that holdes the .exe file